Who we are

 - Processing information about you for Anti-money Laundering purposes and to stop terrorist financing;

 - Running conflict of interest checks when starting to work with clients;

-- Complying with our obligations to the SRA, which include the commitment to maintain a high level of service quality, including activities such as file audits, safeguarding the interests of our clients, and compliance with the SRA's handbook;
+- Complying with our obligations to the SRA, which include the commitment to maintain a high level of service quality, including activities such as file audits, safeguarding the interests of our clients, and compliance with the SRA Standards and Regulations;

 - Complying with obligations to HMRC regarding record keeping of our financial activities, including information relating to transactions, billing and payments;